-Figure 5: Images are interleaved in the virtual dataset.
-Each of 3D datasets contains images taken at the time steps indexed with the fixed stride and a different offset.
+Figure 5: Images are interleaved in the virtual dataset

+Each of the 3D datasets contains images taken at the time steps indexed with the fixed stride and a different offset.

 HDF5 Virtual Dataset Requirements and Constraints

 Based on the use cases above and some reasonable extrapolations from them, this section describes requirements and constraints for virtual datasets.